Hong Kong leader says China’s sentencing of US citizen exposes national security threats

-HONG KONG (AP) — Hong Kong’s leader on Tuesday said the sentencing on spying charges of a U.S. citizen in China, who was also a permanent resident of the semi-autonomous city, illustrated that the territory should “stay vigilant to national security risks hidden in society.”
+HONG KONG (AP) — The life sentence imposed by China on a 78-year-old U.S. citizen, who was also a Hong Kong permanent resident, on spying charges shows the city should “stay vigilant” to security risks, its leader said Tuesday.

+Chief Executive John Lee answered none of the lingering questions about why John Shing-Wan Leung was prosecuted.
+The sentence was announced Monday but neither the Hong Kong government nor the court in the eastern Chinese city of Suzhou that tried Leung have released details of the charges.

+“This incident showed us that national security risks could be hidden in society.
+That’s why we repeatedly stressed that, although Hong Kong’s situation appears to be largely stabilized, we can’t let down our guard over national security risks and have to stay vigilant,” Lee said.

-The government said mainland Chinese authorities had informed Hong Kong of the arrest of John Shing-Wan Leung in 2021.
-He was sentenced Monday to life in prison.
+The government said mainland Chinese authorities had informed Hong Kong of his arrest in 2021.
 Hong Kong’s government was prepared to provide assistance to anyone arrested by mainland authorities upon request but had not yet received any in Leung’s case, authorities said.

-Neither Hong Kong Chief Executive John Lee nor the court in the eastern Chinese city of Suzhou that tried Leung, 78, have released details of his alleged crime.

-Since taking office last year, Lee has taken a hard line toward any signs of dissent, backed up by the uncompromising attitude adopted by Chinese leaders from authoritarian Communist Party head Xi Jinping on down.

-“This incident showed us that national security risks could be hidden in society.
-That’s why we repeatedly stressed that, although Hong Kong’s situation appears to be largely stabilized, we can’t let down our guard over national security risks,” said Lee, a former police officer and head of security in the city.

-A longtime Beijing loyalist, he was effectively appointed to the top position after running unopposed in an election choreographed by Beijing last year.
+Lee, a former police officer and ex-head of security in the city, was effectively appointed to lead Hong Kong last year after running unopposed in an election choreographed by Beijing.
+In his previous posts, he oversaw a campaign that crushed the pro-democracy camp.

-In an echo of party propaganda, Lee referred to the 2019 pro-democracy protests that triggered a crackdown as “black violence” and Hong Kong’s version of “color revolution,” a phrase used by China and Russia to describe political movements seeking to overturn authoritarian regimes.
+In an echo of party propaganda, Lee referred to the 2019 pro-democracy protests that triggered the crackdown as “black violence” and Hong Kong’s version of “color revolution,” a phrase used by China and Russia to describe political movements seeking to overturn authoritarian regimes.
 Lee said the protest movement was an alarm bell that reminds the city to keep monitoring such risks.

 Leung’s sentencing threatens to further exacerbate already strained ties between Beijing and Washington.